Guta-12/ETS0594-15/python/README.md

 The .format() method is used to insert values into a string using placeholders ({}).
 It is a flexible way to format strings.
 # f-strings ()
 f-strings provide an even more convenient way to format strings by using f"" before the string and embedding expressions inside {}.
+# len()
+The len() function in Python returns the number of items in an object.For strings, it returns the number of characters.For lists, tuples, etc., it returns the number of elements.
+# islower()
+The .islower() method checks if all alphabetic characters in a string are lowercase     retur true if There's at least one alphabetic character and
+All letters in the string are lowercase. return false  if There's any uppercase letter
+Or no letters at all (e.g., only digits or symbols)